sematext/docs/docs/guide/connected-apps.md

 ![Sematext Cloud Connected Apps - Connected Apps Page](../images/guide/connected-apps/connect-apps-page.png)

-Once you connect Apps together, you can easily navigate from one App to the other with a single click or open the second App in [Split Screen](https://sematext.com/docs/guide/split-screen/) to **correlate metrics and logs**.
+Once you connect Apps together, you can easily navigate from one App to the other with a single click or open the second App in [Split Screen](https://sematext.com/docs/guide/split-screen/) to **correlate their data**.

 Let’s say we are monitoring a ClickHouse database and shipping metrics and logs to Sematext Cloud.
 You started seeing a significant amount of error logs and you want to investigate it further by comparing with metrics.